 - Suspending Bridges: Offered when needed, students and parents make a commitment during the duration of a student’s out of school suspension, working on homework, community service, physical activity, and learning life skills with staff and community volunteers.

 - I Am Third: I Am Third is a program involving our middle and high school basketball teams.
 These teams are put together for students who want to play basketball in a competitive environment that may not normally make the school team.
 We teach the idea that Jesus is first, others are second, and I am third in each activity we do.
 Positive peer mentors are recruited to work with younger students to help reinforce this concept and provide a steady positive influence.

 - Skills for Life: In partnership with the Zeeland High Schools, this program seeks to connect high school students to local businesses with career opportunities.
-Students will gain first hand knowledge, seek question and gain experience directly from area businesses as they seek to discover their own career path.
+Students will gain first hand knowledge, seek questions, and gain experience directly from area businesses as they seek to discover their own career path.

-- It’s Amazing: Is an interactive group of middle and high school students who are interested in exploring their faith and expanding their role in the community.
+- It’s Amazing: It’s Amazing is an interactive group of middle and high school students who are interested in exploring their faith and expanding their role in the community.
 Students are invited to attend after typical Bridge programming concludes at 5 pm on Wednesdays.
 Each week we will participate in a group activity and/or engage in a community service project.
 We will also enjoy a meal and dive deeper into God’s “Amazing” direction for each of our lives.